ajlennon/chomsky-nuremburg-analysis/_reports/EXECUTIVE_SUMMARY.md

 An Indian judge (Pal) wrote a 700-page dissent saying the atom bombs were comparable to Nazi crimes.

 **What We Found:**
+- **Important Discovery:** The Harvard collection contains **zero documents** mentioning Radhabinod Pal
+- The Harvard Law School Library's Nuremberg Trials Project is **Nuremberg-only** - it does not contain Tokyo Trials documents
-- Pal's dissent not found online
+- Pal's dissent would be in Tokyo Trial materials, which are not part of this collection
-- Chomsky says it's in Harvard Law Library (may need physical access)
+- Chomsky mentions Pal's dissent is in Harvard Law Library - this may refer to physical holdings not digitized in the online collection, or may require checking other Harvard collections
 - Historical sources confirm Pal wrote a dissent

 **Why It Matters:**